Piano Concerto No. 4 (Prokofiev): Music

+The concerto features neoclassical thematic material and is orchestrated in a Classical style.

 The outer movements serve in a way as prelude and postlude, with the middle two comprising the bulk of the concerto.
+The Vivace is in rondo form, wih the Classical scales and arpeggios of the refrain contrasted with modernistic episodes.
 The Andante is reflective and makes rhetorical use of the strings, expanding with Romantic grandness.
 The remarkable third movement in modified sonata form, punctured and playful — some have said “sarcastic” — offers arresting, emphatic dialogs between the piano and the percussion section; it is marked Moderato and to be effective must be played strictly as such: not the least bit hurried.
-The Vivace ends abruptly, with the piano running up pianissimo to a high B-flat_{7}.
+The final Vivace ends abruptly, with the piano running up pianissimo to a high B♭_{7}.